FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 5.12 The "NamePart" Data Type

-The `NamePart` data type is used to model a portion of a full name -- the term(s) that makes up that portion, and perhaps a name part classifier (e.g., "given name" or "surname").
+The `NamePart` data type is used to model a portion of a full name, including the terms that make up that portion, and perhaps a name part qualifier (e.g., "given name" or "surname").

-A name part `value` may contain more than one term from the name -- as in the given names "John Fitzgerald" from the name "John Fitzgerald Kennedy".
-If multiple terms are detailed in a single `NamePart`, these terms are separated using the name separator appropriate to the `locale` specified in the enclosing `NameForm`.
+A name part value MAY contain more than one term from the full name, such as in the name part "John Fitzgerald" from the full name "John Fitzgerald Kennedy".
+If multiple terms are detailed in a single `NamePart`, these terms are separated using the name separator appropriate to the locale of the name form.

 ### identifier